k4u5hik/learn-nextjs/1-Foundations/2-React/Notes.md

 }
 ```

-6) You can then use the `array.map()` method to iterate over the array and use an arrow function to map a name to a list item:
+6) You can then use the `array.map()` method to iterate over the array and use an arrow function to map a name to a list item

 ```jsx
 function HomePage() {